 UCLA James Bridges Theater, Los Angeles

 Screening of Infinity According to Florian with Oleksiy Radynski.
 What is Earth?
 What is a solar system?
 What is humanity?
 Who is Florian Yuriev?
 Why did he build a UFO building in Kyiv?
-Infinity According to Florian deals with these questions, related to the legendary figure of Kyiv-based architect Florian Yuriev.
-This film also recounts why capitalism is a thing of the past, and what happens when you divide one by infinity.
+This film explores the legendary figure of Kyiv-based architect Florian Yuriev, and also recounts why capitalism is a thing of the past, and what happens when you divide one by infinity.

 May 10th